 The Facts About Dual Diagnosis Treatment

 - Dual diagnosis is not rare and comes in many forms– In many cases dealing with a drug or alcohol addiction there are underlying issues that contribute or feed the addiction.
-On other hand, using drugs and alcohol can also cause you to develop mental issues like depression.
+On another hand, using drugs and alcohol can also cause you to developmental issues like depression.
 There are countless forms of dual diagnosis from a person suffering from depression and drinking to a person suffering from schizophrenia and using heroin.

 - Dual diagnosis may take longer to complete– In general, substance abuse treatment is not a quick fix.
 Drug and alcohol rehab can range from 30 days to year, but adding mental illness to the process adds more time.
 Dual diagnosis moves at the patient’s pace, in order to ensure a higher success rate.

 - Patients with dual diagnosis are high-risk– Coping with mental illness is extremely difficult.
 Factoring in addiction adds in more triggers and stressful situations.
 These symptoms can create a high suicide rate and violent tendencies when dealing with dual diagnosis.